 Web accessibility is more than an ethical issue: it’s also legal and you risk fines if the justice department finds you guilty.
-Title III of the Americans with Disabilities Act enacted by Congress prohibits discrimination of people based on their disability.
-As much as Website Accessibility legal requirement focuses on ensuring disabled working age adults have an equal opportunity like other people, it also digresses to include online access.
+Title III of the Americans with Disabilities Act enacted by Congress prohibits discrimination against people based on their disability.
+As much as the Website Accessibility legal requirement focuses on ensuring disabled working-age adults have an equal opportunity like other people, it also digresses to include online access.

 The Rehabilitation Act of 1973 was the first law that took into account the needs of disabled people.
 It is after the Rehabilitation Act that ADA came into action.

 If your eCommerce website is not ADA compliant, it is at high risk of legal action.
 To remain ADA compliant, you’ll need to ensure that all of your pages are appropriately coded and navigable.

 What is Web Accessibility?

 Website accessibility means that anyone can access, read, understand, and use your website content.
 It’s not a minor issue: in fact, the economic impact of web inaccessibility is about $16.8 billion.

 The web accessibility standard conformity is under federal jurisdiction.
 Websites and web applications are defined as places of public accommodations especially those that offer public services such as federal websites.
 All public sector bodies and commercial facilities need to offer equal access to their web pages in conformity to the WCAG 2.0 requirements.
 Private entities that receive federal funds must also maintain digital accessibility.

 It is no wonder a brand like Dominos Pizza was sued by a blind man who was unable to order pizza online.
 The blind man won the case and Dominos had to compensate him because their site did not offer him digital accessibility.

 There are many rules and regulations that accessible websites must follow.
 However, some of them are a little murky on whether or not they must meet specific requirements.
 One such area is what constitutes a “designated accessible website,” as outlined in Section 508.